National War Memorial (Newfoundland)

 The National War Memorial in Downtown St. John's is the most elaborate of all the post World War I monuments in Newfoundland and Labrador.
 It was erected at King's Beach on Water Street where, in 1583, Sir Humphrey Gilbert claimed Newfoundland for England (following John Cabot's 1497 expedition).
-It was formally unveiled on Memorial Day, July 1, 1924 by Field Marshal Douglas Haig, 1st Earl Haig.
+It was formally unveiled on Memorial Day, 1 July 1924 by Field Marshal Douglas Haig, 1st Earl Haig.

+Donations poured in from across the island for the memorial.
+Construction was supervised by Lieutenant-Colonel Father Thomas Nangle, the Roman Catholic Padre of Royal Newfoundland Regiment and (Ret) Captain Gerald (Gerry) Whitty.

+On the Memorial's centennial, it was refurbished and the Tomb of the Unknown Soldier was added, with Canada's Governor General and Prime Minister in attendance for the ceremony.
+This is the only time that the Commonwealth War Graves Commission allowed a second tomb for an unknown soldier in the same country.
+Both tombs inter a soldier who died in the First World War, which took place before the Dominion of Newfoundland became a part of Canada in 1949: the Newfoundland tomb inters a soldier of the Royal Newfoundland Regiment who was previously buried in the Beaumont-Hamel Newfoundland Memorial in France, and the Canadian tomb in the Canadian National War Memorial in Ottawa inters a soldier who fought in the Battle of Vimy Ridge, which Newfoundland was not involved in.
+About 1,700 Newfoundlanders died in the war; 820 have no known grave.

+Background

+On 1 July, 1916, the Royal Newfoundland Regiment was part of the massive battle known as the Battle of the Somme.
+They were located in the northern French town of Beaumont-Hamel when they were ordered to charge enemy positions.
+Within about 30 minutes, 86 percent of the regiment was either dead, missing, or injured.
+The next morning, out of 800 men, only 68 reported for roll call.

 The Great War Veterans' Association and the Newfoundland Patriotic Association launched the campaign to have the National War Memorial established.
 They developed a committee to establish the design and undertake the fund-raising to pay for the proposed memorial.
 Construction of the memorial was supervised by Lieutenant-Colonel Father Thomas Nangle, the Roman Catholic Padre of Royal Newfoundland Regiment and (Ret) Captain Gerald (Gerry) Whitty.